BiteDasher/sakuri/README.md

 3 - Internet error/package doesn't exists.
 User does not have internet access or package does not exist on AUR. \
 4 - Makepkg error.
 Error in makepkg command.

-# Thanks to:
-https://t.me/bruhLinkToMe: for help in writing code for id networks

 ## AUR git clone link:

 https://aur.archlinux.org/sakuri.git